 The latest issue of Uncut is now available and features our essential albums, reissues, films and books from the last 12 months.

-This month’s Album by Album features idiosyncratic songsmith Richard Dawson, who walks us through his path from “very bad debut” to multi-layered latest record, The Ruby Cord.
+This month’s Album by Album features avant-jazz trio The Necks, who walk us through his path from their expansive debut to multi-layered latest record, Travel, while former Go-Between Robert Forster choses the albums that lit his candle.